 The Regulation of International Supply Chains (RISC)

-InfoStart date: 31 May, 2019 End date: 30 May, 2021 Project type: Research collaboration projects in growth and transition countries (Window 2) Project code: 18-M04-CBS Countries: Bangladesh Thematic areas: Economic development and value chains, Production, industry and labour market, Lead institution: Copenhagen Business School (CBS), Denmark Copenhagen Business School (CBS), Department of Management, Society and Communication, Denmark Partner institutions: BRAC University (BRACU), Bangladesh Tufts University, United States of America The Danish Ethical Trading Initiative (DIEH), Denmark Tufts University, USA Project coordinator: Jeremy Moon Total grant: 4,996,945 DKK
+InfoStart date: 1 June, 2019 End date: 31 May, 2021 Project type: Research collaboration projects in growth and transition countries (Window 2) Project code: 18-M04-CBS Countries: Bangladesh Thematic areas: Economic development and value chains, Production, industry and labour market, Lead institution: Copenhagen Business School (CBS), Department of Management, Society and Communication, Denmark Partner institutions: BRAC University (BRACU), Bangladesh Tufts University, United States of America The Danish Ethical Trading Initiative (DIEH), Denmark Project coordinator: Jeremy Moon Total grant: 4,996,945 DKK

 RISC will investigate the regulation of International Supply Chains in the Bangladesh (BD) Ready-Made Garment (RMG) industry with respect to Occupational Health & Safety (OHS) and wider social sustainability.
 Whilst a multitude of regulatory initiatives emerged after the 2013 Rana Plaza disaster, little is known about what approaches are most effective, what the variety of efforts mean for the industry overall, or how lessons may be applied more systematically in BD and beyond.
 Therefore, RISC will: identify attributes of effective governance; provide new academic and practical knowledge on the governance of OHS and social sustainability in international supply chains; and contribute to local capacity-building, policy development and company practices for social sustainability in BD and beyond, including against the benchmarks of the UN Sustainable Development Goals (SDGs).